rimjhimroy/PloidyScope/README.md

 If you use this Snakemake wrapper, please also credit the wrapper author:

 R.R.
 Choudhury (2025).
-ScanTools Snakemake wrapper. https://github.com/your-org/ScanTools_snakemake (replace with actual URL or fork).
+ScanTools Snakemake wrapper. https://github.com/rimjhimroy/Scantools_snakemake

 Suggested BibTeX for this wrapper: